Compressive Statistical Learning with Random Feature Moments: Conclusion and perspectives

-\paragraph{Privacy-aware learning via sketching?} The reader may have noticed that, while we have defined sketching in~\eqref{eq:GenericSketching} as the empirical average of (random) features $\SketchingOperator(\sample_{i})$ over the training collection (or in fact the training \emph{stream}), the essential feature of the sketching procedure is to provide a good empirical estimator of the sketch vector $\SketchingOperatorProb(\instProb) = \Exp_{\Sample \sim \instProb} \SketchingOperator(\Sample)$ of the underlying probability distribution.
+\paragraph{Privacy-aware learning via sketching?} The reader may have noticed that, while we have defined sketching in~\eqref{eq:GenericSketching} as the empirical average of (random) features $\SketchingOperator(\sample_{i})$ over the training collection (or in fact the training \emph{stream}), the essential feature of the sketching procedure is to provide a good empirical estimator of the sketch vector $\SketchingOperatorProb(\Prob) = \Exp_{\Sample \sim \Prob} \SketchingOperator(\Sample)$ of the underlying probability distribution.
 A consequence is that one can envision \emph{other sketching mechanisms}, in particular ones more compatible with privacy-preservation constraints \citep{Duchi:2012ux}.
 For example, one could average $\SketchingOperator(\sample_i+\xi_{i})$, or $\SketchingOperator(\sample_i)+\xi_{i}$, or $\mathbf{D}_{i} \SketchingOperator(\sample_{i})$, etc., where $\xi_{i}$ is a heavy-tailed random vector drawn independently from $\sample_{i}$, and $\mathbf{D}_{i}$ is a diagonal ``masking'' matrix with random Bernoulli $\set{0,1}$ entries.
 An interesting perspective is to characterize such schemes in terms of tradeoffs between differential privacy and ability to learn from the resulting sketch.
+Preliminary results in this direction have been recently achieved \cite{schellekens:hal-02060208,chatalic:hal-02496896}.

 \paragraph{Recipes to design sketches for other learning tasks through kernel design?}